-- You must not do something which has (or would have) a worse impact on them and other people who share a particular protected characteristic than on people who do not have that characteristic.
-Unless you can show that what you have done, or intend to do, is objectively justified, this will be indirect discrimination.
+- An employer must not do something which has (or would have) a worse impact on you and on other people who share your particular protected characteristic than on people who do not have that characteristic Unless the employer can show that what they have done, or intend to do, is objectively justified, this will be indirect discrimination.
 ‘Doing something’ can include making a decision, or applying a rule or way of doing things.

-You must not treat a disabled job applicant unfavourably because of something connected to their disability where you cannot show that what you are doing is objectively justified.
-This only applies if you know or could reasonably have been expected to know that the applicant is a disabled person.
+- If you are a disabled person, an employer must not treat you unfavourably because of something connected to your disability where they cannot show that what they are doing is objectively justified.
+This only applies if an employer knows or could reasonably have been expected to know that you are a disabled person.
 This is called discrimination arising from disability.

-- You must not treat a person worse than another job applicant because they are associated with a person who has a protected characteristic.
+- An employer must not treat you worse than another job applicant because you are associated with a person who has a protected characteristic.

 An employer does not give someone the job, even though they are the best-qualified person, just because the applicant tells the employer they have a disabled partner.
-This is probably direct discrimination because of disability by association.
+This is probably direct discrimination because of disability.
 Direct discrimination cannot be justified, whatever the employer’s motive.

-- You must not treat a job applicant worse than another job applicant because you incorrectly think they have a protected characteristic (perception).
+- An employer must not treat you worse than another job applicant because they incorrectly think you have a protected characteristic (perception).

 An employer does not give an applicant the job, even though they are the best-qualified person, because the employer incorrectly thinks the applicant is gay.
 This is still direct discrimination because of sexual orientation.

-- You must not treat a job applicant badly or victimise them because they have complained about discrimination or helped someone else complain or have done anything to uphold their own or someone else’s equality law rights.
+- An employer must not treat you badly or victimise you because you have complained about discrimination or helped someone else complain or have done anything to uphold your own or someone else’s equality law rights.

 An employer does not shortlist a person for interview, even though they are well-qualified for the job, because last year the job applicant said they thought the employer had discriminated against them in not shortlisting them for another job.